 4.)
 Make Employees Comfortable

 Manufacturing can be a tough and demanding industry to work in which is partly why employee retention can be a challenge.
 Long hours on your feet, hot conditions, production deadlines, and required overtime can put a lot of pressure on employees, so do what you can to make them comfortable.
 Offer work boot reimbursements, purchase anti-fatigue floor mats to reduce the strain of standing, and provide employees comfortable seating in break rooms and rest areas.

 Focus on finding the hazards at your manufacturing facility and develop plans for preventing and controlling those hazards.
 It's important that both Management and employees take part in identifying these hazards and ensuring they're addressed.

 If you can hire enough experienced and skilled temporary labor from your local staffing agencies then that's probably the best solution.
-With unemployment so low, however, many temp agencies are having the same trouble you are at fining experienced talent around your manufacturing facility because there simply isn't anyone available to hire, making contingency plan development so crucial.
+With unemployment so low, however, many temp agencies are having the same trouble you are at finding experienced talent around your manufacturing facility because there simply isn't anyone available to hire, making contingency plan development so crucial.

-If you're having high-turnover with local temps because they're unskilled and not experienced in manufacturing environments, then you may want to consider a national contingency staffing provider that has experience staffing in different manufacturing sectors.
+If you're having high turnover with local temps because they're unskilled and not experienced in industrial environments, then you may want to consider a national contingency staffing provider that has experience staffing in different manufacturing sectors.
 Contingency staffing agencies like MADI draw experienced manufacturing talent from across the United States and they aren't limited to the talent available in your area.
 That means they're able to deliver more experienced workers and larger numbers of workers than your local staffing agency and can help you develop a contingency plan for staff shortages.

 Conducting exit interviews is invaluable; make sure to gather information from employees when they're leaving so you begin to identify areas for improvement.
 The Society for Human Resource Management (SHRM) recommends asking some of these exit interview questions: